projectcalico/calico/_includes/content/hostendpoints-upgrade.md

 ```

 After applying this policy, all-interfaces host endpoints will log and allow all traffic through them.
-This policy will allow all traffic not accounted for by other policies
+This policy will allow all traffic not accounted for by other policies.
-After upgrading, please review syslog logs for traffic going through the host endpoints and update the policy as needed to secure access to the host endpoints.
+After upgrading, please review syslog logs for traffic going through the host endpoints and update the policy as needed to secure traffic to the host endpoints.

-### Migrating to auto host endpoints

-> **Important**: Auto host endpoints have an allow-all profile attached which allows all traffic in the absence of network policy.
-{: .alert .alert-warning}

-In order to migrate existing all-interfaces host endpoints to {{site.prodname}}-managed auto host endpoints:

-- Add labels from existing host endpoints to {{include.orch}} nodes
-- Enable auto host endpoints: new all-interfaces host endpoints are created that have all node labels (including the ones just added)
-- Delete old host endpoints